home

 CV465

 The EF72 subminiature wire ended pentode dates from 1950.
-The multiple connections to the cathode suggest that the valve was to operate at a reasonably high frequency, easily into the HF range.
-It is a high impedance device with moderate gain, this probably indicates use with a tuned anode load.
-The most likely use is as an IF amplifier at 10.7 MHz.
+The multiple connections to the cathode suggest that the valve was to operate at a reasonably high frequency.
+Mullard describe it as an RF pentode for the front end stage of communications receivers.
+Thus the response needs to be good to at least 30 MHz.

 The thin glass tube envelope is 9 mm in diameter and, excluding the B8D base pins, is 36 mm tall.